directus-labs/guest-authoring/directus-spring-boot/integrating spring boot in directus.md

 The `index` string returned is the name of a Thymeleaf page that will be used to display the articles.
 You will create the page in the next step.

 ## Create Thymeleaf view page
-In IntelliJ, go to *src/main/resources/templates* and create a file named *index.html*.
-Next, copy and paste the following code into the file.
+In IntelliJ, go to *src/main/resources/templates* and create a file named *index.html*:

 ```java
 <!doctype html>